r-devel/r-devel.github.io/slack.md

 layout: custom
 ---

-# R-devel Slack
+# R Contributors Slack

-The R-devel Slack is a supportive space to foster the community of contributors to R core development:
+The R Contributors Slack is a supportive space to foster the community of contributors to R core development:

 - **Potential/novice contributors** wanting support to get started/develop as contributors.
 - **Experienced contributors and members of R Core** willing to provide ad-hoc support.